avidas/psite-minimal-mistakes/_pages/coaching.md

 My approach combines technical expertise with proven communication strategies, helping you articulate your value and achievements effectively in top companies.

 ## About Me
-I'm an experienced software engineer with 12 years at FAANG companies, focused on building delightful and reliable products that improve users' lives.
+Experienced software engineer with 12 years at FAANG companies, focused on building reliable and scalable products that improve users' lives.
 My background spans consumer-facing products and platform/API/data infrastructure across payments, financial analytics, network infrastructure, and workplace technologies.

 ### Coaching Packages